Akuli/git-guide/committing.md

 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

         modified:   README.md

 no changes added to commit (use "git add" and/or "git commit -a")